top of page

 specializing in documentary-style storytelling for brands, artists, and ancestors.

-Each year, the tree gathers itself into a new ring, a quiet testament to the seasons it has weathered.
-These rings, laid down in patient rhythm, hold the memory of sunlit days and shadowed nights, a steady accumulation of time’s passage.
-They form a living record, rooted in the soil of the past, yet stretching toward the promise of what lies ahead.
+Each year, the tree gathers itself into a new ring.
+These rings hold the memory of sunlit days and shadowed nights.
+They form a living record, rooted in the past, yet stretching toward what lies ahead.

-At Cedar Springs Pictures, we take our cue from this wisdom of the trees.
-Each story we tell is a layer added to the rings of memory, a way of honoring the lives and moments that shape us.
-We believe that stories are not solitary things; they are part of a larger cycle, connecting us to one another and to the enduring truths that guide us.
-Whether we are tracing the roots of your family legacy, giving voice to your mission of a brand, or celebrating you artistry, our work seeks to hold these moments with care.
+At Cedar Springs Pictures, we believe that stories are not solitary things; they are part of a larger cycle, connecting us to one another and to the truths that guide us.
+Whether we are tracing the roots of your family legacy, giving voice to your mission of a brand, or celebrating your artistry, our work seeks to hold these moments with care.

 our process